Many people don't understand the purpose of flashing yellow arrows on traffic signals. Here are some questions and answers to help you

 What is progression?

-Signal progression is the timing of traffic signals relative to each other, so the lights on the progressed street turn green as the driver
+each other, so the lights on the progressed street turn green as the driver comes to them.

 -

-Isn't this as simple as finding the travel time to the next signal, and making it start the green then?
+Isn't progression as simple as finding the travel time to the next signal, and making

 That works only when the street is an isolated one-way street.

-The problem with doing that on a two-way street is that any timings set that way are wrong for traffic going the other way on the street.
+The problem with doing that on a two-way street is that any timings set that way are wrong

-A complicated procedure is needed to cause progression to occur in both directions on a two-way street.
-Even with
+A complicated procedure is needed to cause progression to occur in

-a one-way street, progression on the cross streets must also be considered.
+streets must also be considered.

-One tool that can make progression work on more two-way streets is the lead-lag signal sequence.
-But without the flashing yellow arrow,
+One tool that can make progression work on more two-way streets is the lead-lag signal

-the lead-lag sequence must have left turns stopped at red arrows, instead of allowing permissive turns through gaps in oncoming traffic.
+stopped at red arrows, instead of allowing permissive turns through gaps in oncoming

 -